-The TRI has a goal of reducing health disparities in Arkansas and a special focus on vulnerable populations underrepresented in research (i.e., racial or ethnic minorities, veterans, LGBTQI+ individuals, people with disabilities, and others that experience a disproportionate burden of poor health outcomes).
+The Translational Research Institute has a goal of reducing health disparities in Arkansas and a special focus on vulnerable populations underrepresented in research (i.e., racial or ethnic minorities, veterans, LGBT individuals, people with disabilities, and others that experience a disproportionate burden of poor health outcomes).
+Projects focused on disparities might include but are not limited to efforts to address: